jpahle/LMMNet/README.md

 * Villaverde, A. F. & Banga, J. R. Reverse engineering and identification in systems biology: strategies, perspectives and challenges.
 J. R. Soc.
 Interface 11, 20130505 (2013).
 * [Rackauckas, Ma, Martensen, Warner, Zubov, Supekar, Skinner, Ramadhan (2020)](https://arxiv.org/abs/2001.04385): Augmentation of differential equations with machine-learnable components (termed Universal Differential Equations/UDE) for discovering governing equations from data
 * [Bier, Bakker, Westerhoff (2000)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1300712/): ODE Model for 2-D Yeast Glycolytic Oscillator
+* [Costello & Martin (2018)](https://www.nature.com/articles/s41540-018-0054-3): Prediction of dynamics by explicitly computing the derivatives to get labeled data, applied to the mevalonate pathway.

 ### Comparison with previous approach

 One difference is in the design choice: previous approach trained a different model for every species (dependent variable) considered.
 That is, the model assumed a mapping from multi-species concentrations X to single species derivatives y.
-The training is the repeated for all 10 metabolites as in [Costello & Martin, 2018](https://www.nature.com/articles/s41540-018-0054-3).
+The training is the repeated for all 10 metabolites.

 ```
 For i in 1 to 10: